hdlugas/MZsearch/README.md

 --similarity_measure: options are 'cosine', 'shannon', 'renyi', and 'tsallis'.

 --spectrum_preprocessing_order: The spectrum preprocessing transformations and the order in which they are to be applied.
 These transformations are applied prior to computing similarity scores.
 Format must be a string with 2-6 (LC-MS) or 2-4 (GC-MS) characters chosen from F, N, W, C, M, L representing filtering, noise removal, weight-factor-transformation, centroiding, matching, and low-entropy tranformation, respectively.
 Matching (M) and centroiding (C) are applicable only to LC-MS data.
 For example, if \'WCM\' is passed, then each (LC-MS) spectrum will undergo a weight factor transformation, then cleaning, and then matching.
-Note that if an argument is passed, then \'M\' must be contained in the argument, since matching is a required preprocessing step in spectral library matching of LCMS data.
+Note that if an argument is passed, then \'M\' must be contained in the argument, since matching is a required preprocessing step in spectral library matching of  data.
 Default: FCNMWL for LC-MS and FNLW for GC-MS.

 --high_quality_reference_library: True/False flag indicating whether the reference library is considered to be of high quality.
 If True, then the spectrum preprocessing transformations of filtering and noise removal are performed only on the query spectrum/spectra.
 If False, all spectrum preprocessing transformations specified will be applied to both the query and reference spectra.
 Default: False.